 Is strewn with the bones of the horse.

-Humanity for Horses was formed by a group of people who have been helping children and adults with emotional awareness and conflict resolution, www.harnessinghappiness.org.
-However, in 2012, our hearts were completely broken when a law was passed that allows for horses to be slaughtered in the USA.
-On May 25, 2012, the mandate of Humanity for Horses was birthed.
+We were a group of people who had been working together in two other nonprofits, www.harnessinghappiness.org and www.savetherain.org.
+In 2012, our hearts were broken when a law was passed that allowed for horses to be slaughtered in the USA, so Humanity for Horses was birthed.
 The reason for this name is obvious - humanity must speak up for those who cannot speak for themselves.
-Fortunately, in January of 2014 the US Federal Government effectively eliminated horse slaughter permanently.
-This important action is expected to create a greater need for collaborative equine rescue efforts as many more horses will now survive the horrors of auction and slaughterhouse and will need to be properly cared for.
+Fortunately, after much hard work, in January 2014, the U.S. Government effectively eliminated horse slaughter.
+As a result, this important action has created a greater need for collaborative equine rescue efforts, because many more horses will now survive the horrors of auction and slaughterhouse and will need to be properly cared for.
 The more money we can raise, the more animals we can save.
 We are completely dedicated and devoted to putting an end to their needless suffering and untimely deaths.